Armenia: Human rights and freedom

-These classifications may improve when data from 2018, including the period of the velvet revolution and thereafter, is analyzed.
+In October 2023 Armenia ratified signing the Rome statute, whereby Armenia will become a full member of the International Criminal Court.

 Administrative divisions

 Armenia is divided into ten provinces (marzer, singular marz), with the city (kaghak) of Yerevan (Երևան) having special administrative status as the country's capital.
 The chief executive in each of the ten provinces is the marzpet (marz governor), appointed by the government of Armenia.
 In Yerevan, the chief executive is the mayor, elected since 2009.

 Within each province there are communities (hamaynkner, singular hamaynk).
 Each community is self-governing and consists of one or more settlements (bnakavayrer, singular bnakavayr).
 Settlements are classified as either towns (kaghakner, singular kaghak) or villages (gyugher, singular gyugh).
 As of 2007, Armenia includes 915 communities, of which 49 are considered urban and 866 are considered rural.
 The capital, Yerevan, also has the status of a community.
 Additionally, Yerevan is divided into twelve semi-autonomous districts.

-† 2011 censusSources: Area and population of provinces.